|

 Stanzas of Dzyan.

-(6) Mrs. Francia A. La Due (of the Temple of the People)
+(6) Mrs. Francia A. La Due (of the Temple of the People) gave out

-Stanzas from the Book of Dzyan.
+the Book of Dzyan.

 (7) Guy Ballard (of the "I Am" Movement) claimed to be in communication with the